🛑 How to prevent users from deleting channels, tabs & apps in Teams

 Example scenario that does not allow users to delete channels, tabs and apps in Teams

-Guest permissions for channel creation
+Teams Guest permissions for channel creation

-Protect channels so that not everyone can post messages, documents and photos
+Teams Protect channels so that not everyone can post messages, documents and photos

 As you can see, the possibilities of a channel are rather limited!
 Think carefully before creating a Team.

-Select in general channel -> files - Open in SharePoint
+In general, select channel -> files - Open in SharePoint

 Creating a read-only folder in teams for education

 Within education teams you have a "read only for students" in the general channel.
-You can still use these instructions for other channels.
+You can still use these instructions above for other channels.
 There are deviations in default settings for education and for regular Office 365 tenants.

 Renaming a channel in Microsoft Teams